adventuregamestudio/ags/PSP/readme.txt

 return_to_menu: If 1, you will reenter the menu instead of going back to the XMB after quitting a game.
 This only works if the AGS game has an option to quit.
 ignore_acsetup_cfg_file: If 1, the engine will not read settings from the AGS configuration file.
+enable_extra_memory: If 1, there are additional 4 MiB of memory available for the game.
+But this disables suspending the PSP.
+Also trying to use the pause feature of a Go causes a freeze.
+  While enabling certain games to run (especiall on a PSP 1000), this feature is experimental and might itself cause instability.

 Available button values for mouse input: